turingschool/front-end-curriculum/projects/module-1/ideabox-group.md

 Your entire application will consist of one HTML page or template.
 You will have two JavaScript files, for now:

 1. An `app.js` file that contains the logic for the data model.
-  * You'll need to be able to:
+  * You'll need:
-    1. create an idea (see details below in "Data Model")
+    1. A function that can create an idea (see details below in "Data Model")
-    2. store ideas (hint: store idea objects in an array)
+    2. A way to store ideas (hint: store idea objects in an array)
-    3. update the stored ideas array (to remove ideas, add new ideas, etc)
+    3. Functions to update the stored ideas array (one to remove ideas, one to add new ideas, etc)
-    4. update a single idea's information (ex: you will need to be able to change an idea's "star" property's value)
+    4. A function to update a single idea's information (ex: you will need to be able to change an idea's "star" property's value)
 2. An `index.js` file that contains all DOM related JavaScript.

 **Note** The `app.js` file  must be the first script in your HTML so that your `index.js` file has access to the functions in your `app.js` file!

 ### Data Model

-* An idea has an _id_, _title_, _body_, and _star_.
+* An idea is represented by an object that has an _id_, _title_, _body_, and _star_.
   * The _id_ should be a unique identifier.
 (Note: generating a random number does _not_ guarantee it will be unique)
   * _title_ and _body_ are strings.
   * _star_ is a boolean.

 Each idea should be an object that is created by a function.
 Once an idea object is created, that data can be used to update the DOM.
 That idea object should also be added to a "list" of all the ideas your application currently has.
 This should probably be a global variable in your `app.js` file.

-Remember: as users interact with the DOM, you should use that information to first update the data model, and then use that data model to dislay the information onto the DOM.
+Remember: as users interact with the DOM, you should use that information to first update the data model, and then use that data model to display the information onto the DOM.

 ### Iteration 2 - Adding Ideas

 As a user,
 - When I click "Save",
 - If I entered information in both the "Title" and "Body" input fields,
-- I should see a new idea object with the provided title and body appear in the ideas array
+- A new idea object with the provided title and body should be added to the ideas array
 - I should see a new idea card with the provided title and body appear on the DOM

 As a user,